akaak/blog/photos.md

 title: Photos
 ---

-One of my hobbies is to take pictures and post them on Instgram.
+One of my hobbies is to take pictures.
+I usually post them on Instagram or Flickr.
 Look at my my Instagram feed [@akadapa](https://www.instagram.com/akadapa/) for more pictures.
-You would usually find pictures of the landscape, city/urban structures, and nature that I find through my travels/commute.
+You would usually find pictures of the landscape, city/urban structures, and nature that I find through my travels.

-Here, I am posting some of my recent posts/pictures.
+On this blog, I am posting some of my recent posts/pictures.

 You may also check out my [flickr feed](https://www.flickr.com/people/75725724@N05/) for more _professional_ looking photo shots!